Q. Who regulations UAS operations?

 Q. What Class Airspace is FNL?

 A. Currently we are Class E airspace, this will upgrade to Class D once Remote Tower is active (3Q2018).

 Q. How do I notify the Airport of my UAS/drone operations?

-A. Please fill out the UAS operations form on our site at: www.flynoco.com/pilot-resources/unmanned-aircraft-systems, please note this is MAINLY for recreational operations, commercial operations will also need to contact TRACON (Terminal Radar Approach Control) official traffic coordination at 303-342-1500 option 1 if the commercial UAS operations are within a 2 mile radius of the Airport.
+A. Please fill out the UAS operations form on our site at: www.flynoco.com/pilot-resources/unmanned-aircraft-systems, please note ALL UAS operators within a 5 mile radius must fill out this form to notify the Airport of your intended operations, commercial UAS pilots are required to contact TRACON (Terminal Radar Approach Control) official traffic coordination at 303-342-1500 option 1 for prior authorization of UAS operations within 5 miles of the Airport as well.